Pemberton Personal Injury Law Firm Lawyers

 Proving Damages From a Car Accident

 Damages from a car accident include more than just medical costs.
-Economic damages such as lost wages and property damage are also considered, along with non-economic damages such as pain and suffering, emotional distress, and loss of enjoyment in life.
+Economic damages include lost wages and property damage.
+Non-economic damages cover pain and suffering, emotional distress, and loss of enjoyment in life.

 DOCUMENTATION OF INJURIES

-Seeking immediate medical attention after the accident is crucial.
-Delays can be used against you to argue that the injuries were not severe or related to the accident.
-If the accident exacerbated pre-existing injuries or conditions, this can be factored into the claim, but requires clear medical evidence.
+Seeking immediate medical attention after the accident is critical.
+Insurance companies may argue that your injuries were not serious or linked to the accident.
+If the accident made existing injuries worse, you can include this in your claim.
+However, you will need clear medical evidence to support this.

 DOCUMENTING OTHER DAMAGES